0wain/sholpine/README.md

-# sholpine
+# Sholpine

-Shopify Liquid boilerplate, using Alpine.js and Tailwind
+Sholpine is a boiler plate of Alpine.js and Tailwind for Shopify themes.

+## Installation
+1. Clone this repo.
+2. Run `npm install`.
+3. Run `npm run dev` to start development.

+## Production
+1. Run `npm run build` to build production files.